Ten of Wands

 Reading the Card

-The upright Ten of Wands represents carrying a large burden, but the important thing to note is that this burden is often necessary and close to completion.
+The Upright Ten of Wands represents carrying a large burden.
+The important thing to note is that this burden is often necessary, and close to completion.

-It is also important to note that Wands do not signify material things so this is not a physical burden but one of the mind: responsibility, the will to succeed against all odds, or the passion to finish what you start and reap a great reward.
+It is also important to remember that Wands do not signify material things.
+This is not a physical burden, but one of the mind: heavy responsibility, the will to succeed against all odds, or the passion to finish what you started.

-The card suggests you have been carrying your burden on an arduous journey but that journey will soon end and reap a great reward – if you can stay on track and finish!
+The card confirms you have been carrying this weight on an arduous journey, but that journey will soon end.
+A great reward awaits, provided you can stay on track and finish.

-The reversed Ten of Wands signifies the same as the upright one, except that you may be reconsidering completing the task despite being so close to the end.
+The Reversed Ten of Wands signifies the same heavy load, except you may be reconsidering whether to complete the task at all, despite being so close to the end.

-Maybe you are exhausted by the task or can’t see the end goal because of the burden you are carrying, or the task has changed you so that you no longer want nor needs to complete it.
+Perhaps you are exhausted by the effort, or the burden has blinded you to the end goal.
+It is also possible the task has changed you so profoundly that you no longer want or need to complete it.

-Whatever the reason, the Ten of Wands asks you to look at the picture of the struggling man and realize this is not simply a path going forward to its goal.
-Like most seemingly one-way paths in life it is actually a three way fork:
+• Whatever the reason, the Ten of Wands asks you to look at the struggling man and realize this is not a mandatory, one-way path.
+Like most paths in life, it is actually a three-way fork:

 Whichever you choose, you have to justify it as the best choice for you rather than the easiest.
-If you pick the easiest the chances are you are simply giving up.
+If you pick the easiest, the chances are you are giving up.

 Card Design Process

-The card was based around the knowledge that the trials of Herakles are an allegory for the trials of living.
+The design was based on the knowledge that the labors of Heracles are an allegory for the trials of living.

 Final Words